iterative/dvc.org/static/docs/user-guide/data-sharing/mounted-cache.md

 We have seen already how to share data through a [mounted DVC storage](/doc/user-guide/data-sharing/mounted-storage).
-In that setup we have a copy of the data on the remote server and at least one copy of the data on the local filesystem.
-This situation can be further optimized (regarding data management) if we use a shared cache.
+In that case we have a copy of the data on the DVC storage and at least one copy on each user project, since deduplication does not work across filesystems.

+However the data management can be further optimized if we use a shared cache.
 The idea is that instead of mounting the DVC storage from the server, we can directly mount the cache directory (`.dvc/cache/`).
 If all the users do this, then effectively they will be using the same cache directory (which is mounted